-- CFPB: Key Dimensions and Processes in the U.S. Credit Reporting System - National Consumer Law Center: CFPB Delivers for Consumers on Credit Report Issues - CFPB: CFPB Calls on Top Credit Card Companies to Make Credit Scores Available to Consumers - CFPB: CFPB Puts Companies on Notice About Duty to Investigate Consumer Credit Report Disputes CFPB: Consumer credit reports: A study of medical and non-medical collections CFPB: Consumer credit reports: A study of medical and non-medical collections
+- CFPB: Key Dimensions and Processes in the U.S. Credit Reporting System - National Consumer Law Center: CFPB Delivers for Consumers on Credit Report Issues - CFPB: CFPB Calls on Top Credit Card Companies to Make Credit Scores Available to Consumers - CFPB: CFPB Puts Companies on Notice About Duty to Investigate Consumer Credit Report Disputes - CFPB: Consumer credit reports: A study of medical and non-medical collections

-10. Creating a consumer complaint system and database to help consumers get responses from financial services companies, and to help the Bureau and the public identify problematic practices and understand how the market is working

-The CFPB has created a consumer complaint system and database that allows consumers to submit complaints on credit cards, student loans, mortgages, debt collection, and more.
-This system puts companies on a timeline for responding to consumer complaints.
+10. Creating a consumer complaint system and database to help consumers get responses from financial services companies, and to help the Bureau and the public identify problematic practices and understand how the market is working The CFPB has created a consumer complaint system and database that allows consumers to submit complaints about credit cards, student loans, mortgages, debt collection, and more.
+This system puts companies on a prescribed time schedule for responding to consumer complaints.
 And it makes the whole process visible both to the regulator - the CFPB - and to the public.
 The Bureau's complaint database is publically searchable, so that consumers, advocates, regulators, and industry participants can identify what issues and what companies are being complained about, and whether or not the companies resolve those complaints.
 The database lets consumers understand how others are faring in the marketplace.
 It is also a good source of information for the Bureau, highlighting where consumers are facing problems, and where it needs to focus educational, supervisory, enforcement, or rulemaking efforts to improve specific markets, products or practices.

-To date, the system has processed around half a million complaints.
+To date, the system has processed almost 600,000 complaints.
 Many consumers have received help since filing complaints, including both monetary relief (like fees refunded) and non-monetary relief, such as errors fixed on credit reports or an end to harassing phone calls from debt collectors.
-And many companies are monitoring the database, and even looking for ways to solve problems before the open complaint system brings them to public attention.
+And many companies are monitoring the database and even looking for ways to solve problems before the open complaint system brings them to public attention.

-The Bureau recently issued a proposal to include complaint narratives in the public database, a move that would allow members of the public to more fully learn from each other's experiences, empowering both consumers who are considering patronizing a certain product or company, and consumers who may have had similar issues and are looking for ways to navigate solutions.
-Publicizing narratives would also allow others, such as those in the advocacy community, to assist the Bureau in detecting destructive patterns before extensive damage is done, helping to avoid problems like the abusive mortgage lending scourge that was a key cause of the financial crisis.
+The Bureau recently published around 8,000 consumer complaint narratives in a public database, which includes consumer accounts of problems they are facing with financial companies.
+These narratives allow members of the public to more fully learn from each other's experiences, empowering both consumers who are considering patronizing a certain product or company, and consumers who may have had similar issues and are looking for ways to navigate solutions.
+Publicizing these narratives also allows others, such as those in the advocacy community, to assist the Bureau in detecting destructive patterns before extensive damage is done, helping to avoid problems like the abusive mortgage lending scourge that was a key cause of the financial crisis.